kieubinh/reading-notes/quotes.md

 Ca06.
 "Accurate predictability involves optimistically gathering all the necessary information but acknowledging the potential possibility of losing foresight." in the book "Superforecasting"

 Ca07.
 "Aggregating the judgments of many people who know nothing produces a lot of nothing.
-Aggregating the decisions of people who know a little is better, and if there are enough of them, it can produce impressive results." in the book "Superforecasting"
+Aggregating the decisions of people who know a little is better, and if there are enough of them, it can produce impressive results." in the book _"Superforecasting"_

 Ca08.
-"People don't want to be millionaires, they want to experience what they believe only billions can buy." from the book "The 4-Hour Work Week".
+"People don't want to be millionaires, they want to experience what they believe only billions can buy." from the book _"The 4-Hour Work Week"_

+Ca09.
+"People do not decide their futures, they decide their habits and their habits decide their futures." by _F.M.
+Alexander_

 ## Love
 Lo01.
 "We are all better versions of ourselves when we're loved.
 And self love is the best!"

 ## Friendship
 Fr01.